-If you don't have the letter from the Pension Service, phone them on 0345 606 0265 (textphone 0800 731 7339) and ask them for the information.
+If you do not have the letter from the Pension Service, phone them on 0800 731 0469 (textphone 0800 731 0464) and ask them for the information.

-If you received a lump sum because you deferred your State Pension, put the amount in box 9.
+If you received a lump sum because you deferred your State Pension from an earlier year, put the amount in box 9, not in box 8.

-Don't include State Pension Credit, the Christmas bonus, Winter Fuel Payment or any addition for a dependent child.
+Do not include State Pension Credit, the Christmas bonus, Winter Fuel Payment or any addition for a dependent child.